 Every member of the school community is expected to behave in a considerate way towards others.
 Appropriate and positive behaviour is modelled by adults and the standard of behaviour is specifically taught through PSHCE lessons, assembly times, and class-based discussions.
-Our Golden Rules are displayed around the school to remind all members of our community how we treat each other at all times.
+Our five school values which are to be followed and used to encourage positive behaviour are: